Safeguarding and Welfare Requirement: Equal Opportunities

 - We use a system of planning, implementing, monitoring, evaluating and reviewing individual

 education plans for children with SEND.
 We have regular child meetings to view and monitor inclusive practices and change the environment as and when needed.
+(I.e dual language, move furniture for

 - Children who have Individual Education Plans (IEPs) or Individual Behaviour Plans (IBPs)